 Between foreign postings, Martin served in London (1996-99; 2002-06; and 2014-15).
 He ran a series of young leaders conferences under the patronage of Sir Leon Brittan, and then set up for the Council a unique think-tank called Counterpoint, to address questions of cultural relations and the post 9/11 world.
 Later he was recalled, while still in Canada, to run a project called Our Shared Europe, devoted to European Muslim communities.
 And finally, from 2014-16, he worked as a consultant for the Council’s MENA division, writing about education, particularly in North Africa, ‘radicalisation’ and other subjects.
 For several months in 2016 he was attached to the Foreign & Commonwealth Office.

 Martin was educated at Bradfield College and Oxford.
 He read Modern History as an undergraduate at Magdalen, taking a First (1976).
 He then read for an M Phil in Modern Middle Eastern Studies at St Antony’s (1984).
 Now partially retired from the British Council, though he remains a Senior Adviser, Martin has increased the scope of his private consultancy; and writes widely.
-He has recently published (2016) an account of his posting to Baghdad, the first Gulf War and his detention by Saddam’s régime as a ‘Human Shield,’ called There and Back by Candle-light; and is now completing a short anthology of travel writing on Morocco.
+He has recently published Immunising the Mind: How Can Education Reform Contribute to Neutralising Violent Extremism?
+(2015); an account of his posting to Baghdad, the first Gulf War and his detention by Saddam’s régime as a ‘Human Shield,’ called There and Back by Candle-light (2016); a critical essay on the Moroccan education system, in Education in the Arab World, ed.
+Serra Kirdar (2017); and A Morocco Anthology: Travel Writing Through the Centuries (2018).
 He is a Visiting Fellow at Cambridge University’s Alwaleed bin Talal Centre for Islamic Studies; a Fellow of the Royal Canadian Geographical Society; and a trustee of several charities including BAX (British-Arab Exchanges), Maslaha and Making Light.

 All views expressed in his blog, and elsewhere, are of course personal, and do not reflect views held, or positions taken, by the British Council or any other organization for which Martin may work.